 For many years after that time, the Warder family remained a major force in the production and sale of shoes and boots on the Isle of Wight.
 Although the Shanklin shop was torn down in 1875, the family continued the business in the new building constructed on that site.
 James Warder operated the Shanklin shop until he retired and turned it over to his son William.
 William eventually passed it on to his children.
-In 1926, they sold it to a distant cousin Victor Harvey from Andover, Hampshire.
+In 1926, they sold it to a distant cousin Victor Harvey (his great grandfather was the William Warder who established the Brading shop) from Andover, Hampshire.
 He operated the Warder-Harvey stores on the Island for many years, eventually selling out to a large chain of shoe stores.

 1. Mee, Arthur.
 The King's England, Hampshire with the Isle of Wight (1967), pp. 326-327.
 Return to the text.